Psudonem/gameDevAlgorithms/README.md

 # gameDevAlgorithms
-Helper algorithms, scripts, and functions for game development.
+Helper algorithms, scripts, and functions for game development, all written by me.